Skip to the content.

 General-purpose machine learning algorithms family

-7. Transformer.
+7. ormer.
 This neural network architecture has become popular in recent years because of its superior performance in natural language processing.
 ChatGPT uses this architecture.
+This implementation uses the SR model.

 8. GRU, Gated Recurrent Unit.
 This neural network architecture is commonly used for time series analysis, such as predicting stock market trends or recognizing human speech.
 Originally, we used a more complex architecture called LSTM, but GRU performed better with fewer parameters.
-Both GRU and Transformer use the same power forgetting curve as FSRS-4.5 and FSRS-5 to make the comparison more fair.
+Both GRU and ormer use the same power forgetting curve as FSRS-4.5 and FSRS-5 to make the comparison more fair.
+This implementation uses the SR model.

 GRU